 Driving on this day can be adventurous, because the road is unpaved.
 We will start driving at 8am after breakfast..
 Enjoy a picnic lunch in the gorgeous canyon, and then continue on to the last destination of the day.
 Khongoryn Els.

 These dunes are the largest accumulation of sand in the Gobi Gurvan Saikhan National Park.
 The spectacular dunes are bordered by lush green vegetation supported by the Khongoryn Gol river, which is fed by underground sources from surrounding mountains.

 Stay in a ger camp run by the local community, including a shower.

 Your destination on this day will be the aptly named “Flaming Cliffs”.
 The adventure across the vast desert landscape will continue, this time across what was a prehistoric sea bed.
 The flaming cliffs are a dream for fossil hunters.
-They were named after American adventurer Roy Chapman Andrews who found the first fossils here in 1920.
+They were named by American adventurer Roy Chapman Andrews who found the first fossils here in 1920.
 The Bayanzag area is great for hiking and hunting for fossils.
 Stay in a family ger camp.

 Your exploits across the Gobi Desert will culminate with one final night camping under the star-studded Gobi sky, gazing at the milky way, or enjoying the hospitality of a nomadic family one last time.

 Return to Ulaanbaatar with nothing but fond memories and the Gobi sand in your wake you will return to UB, aiming to be back in town by 6pm, enjoying a last picnic lunch in the wild at Zorgol Khairkhan Mountain.
 The mountain is venerated and revered by the locals, who believe it is the home of a great benevolent spirit.